Alliedium/awesome-nginx/README.md

 installed via

 ```
-sudo pacman -S aws-cli # remove AWS CLI v1 if it is intalled
+sudo pacman -R aws-cli # remove AWS CLI v1 if it is intalled
 sudo pacman -S aws-cli-v2
 ```
 Once AWS CLI is installed you can run